RillingDev/rilling.dev/04.portfolio/portfolio.md

             name: F-Rilling
             url: 'http://f-rilling.com/'
             img: f-rilling.com.png
             description: 'F-Rilling.com is my personal website/blog for sharing my ideas with the world.
-The backend consists of the CMS Grav, while the frontend is a custom theme made with Bootstrap4 and a ton of love.'
+The back-end consists of the CMS Grav, while the frontend is a custom theme made with Bootstrap4 and a ton of love.'
         -
             id: 2
             category: 0